ProductHired/open-product-management/README.md

 ### Conferences
 - [ ] [Mind the Product Conference](http://mtpcon.com/sf/) - The Conference for Passionate Product People
-- [ ] [Industry - Product Conference](http://indsum.com) - For people who build, launch and scale world-class product.
+- [ ] [Industry - Product Conference](https://www.industryconference.com/virtual#pricing) - For people who build, launch and scale world-class product.
 - [ ] [Lean Startup Week](http://leanstartup.co/2016-conference/) - Lean Startup Week is a seven-day immersion into Lean Startup methodology led by star practitioners in big companies and hot startups from around the world.
-- [ ] [Enterprise UX 2016](http://2016.enterpriseux.net) - The Enterprise UX 2016 conference is dedicated to delivering useful, delightful, and humane experiences to people who work for and in enterprises.
 - [ ] [Product Camp Brazil](http://www.productcamp.com.br) - The event is now the largest on Product Management in Latin America, where Brazilian and international speakers share their learnings about Product, UX and Growth with the participants.
 - [ ] [Product Stars Brazil](http://www.productstars.com.br) - The event gather a constellation of experienced people to share experiences and hacks from day to day.
 - [ ] [Growth Camp Brazil](http://www.growthcamp.com.br) - The event is made by specialists for specialists who already operate in the market and have big interactions with Product Managers.
 In addition they always bring international keynotes.